seedcommons/madeline/README.md

 Some things, like loan health checks, require background jobs to be running.

-To run jobs, you'll need to start redis, with `redis-server` Then run `bundle exec sidekiq` from the project directory
+To run jobs, you'll need to start redis.
+Then run `bundle exec sidekiq` from the project directory

 ### Testing mailers